sf-wdi-22-23/modules-22/w11-project-3/project-3/README.md

 ## MENTORS

-You'll meet with your mentor daily and for project evaluations.
+You'll meet with your mentor daily and get feedback from your mentor after the project.

 ### Alex